JasselD/JasselNotes/Y2S2/COMP609/Network or System Administration.md

 - Locality
 	- Workstations must be available where and when needed.
 - Reliability
 	- Systems should be stable, with timely hardware, software, and firmware updates.
 Quick repairs are essential.
+- Productivity
-- **Productivity**: Users should work with minimal obstructions.
-Systems should be intuitive and efficient, reducing unnecessary effort.
+	- Users should work with minimal obstructions.
+Systems should be intuitive and efficient, reducing unnecessary effort